Davidarduinoclone/CS_283/4-ShellP2/questions.md

 2. What happens if the fork() system call fails?
 How does your implementation handle this scenario?

-    > **Answer**:  If the fork() system call fails, it returns -1.
+    > **Answer**:  If the fork() system call fails, it returns -1 and does not creat a child process.
 If the fork() system call fails I handle it by printing an error asking that "fork failed"

 3. How does execvp() find the command to execute?
 What system environment variable plays a role in this process?